Jorge Soler Player Props: Marlins vs. Rockies

 Jorge Soler At The Plate

-- Soler has 85 hits, which leads Miami hitters this season, while batting .247 with 43 extra-base hits.
+- Soler leads Miami in total hits (85) this season while batting .244 with 43 extra-base hits.

-- Among qualifying batters in MLB action, he ranks 94th in batting average, 45th in on-base percentage, and 14th in slugging.
+- He ranks 101st in batting average, 52nd in on base percentage, and 18th in slugging among qualifying hitters in MLB play.

-- Looking at the 94 games he has played this year, he's homered in 21 of them (22.3%), and in 6% of his trips to the dish.
+- Looking at the 95 games he has played this year, he's hit a long ball in 21 of them (22.1%), and in 6% of his trips to the plate.

-- Soler has picked up an RBI in 33.0% of his games this year, with two or more RBI in 14.9% of his games.
-He has also driven in three or more runs in five contests.
+- In 32.6% of his games this season, Soler has driven in at least one run.
+In 14 of those games (14.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

-- In 42 of 94 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.